BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 This is a basic interaction between server and client that is often necessary when dealing with client-sided functionality.
 You may refer to [networking tutorials](https://wiki.bg3.community/en/Tutorials/ScriptExtender/Networking-ClientServerBasics) in this wiki.

-This system allows mod authors to define how their keybindings function without having to manage key input events, while also making it more much more player-friendly.
+This system provides mod authors with the flexibility to decide how their keybindings should function while ensuring ease of integration.

 ### Inserting custom UI elements
 >